Mugdha-singh/redux-project/README.md

-# React Redux Todo List App
+# React Redux Todo List

 A simple and efficient Todo List application built with React and Redux Toolkit.
 This project serves as a practical example of state management in React using Redux, demonstrating core concepts like slices, reducers, and actions for creating, deleting, and updating tasks.